-Rates Clearance Certificates will be valid till for a period of maximum 3 months after the date of issuing.
+Rates Clearance Certificates will be valid till, if monies paid in full until such a date.

 However, should attorneys request to extend the certificate for 120 days beyond this date, and this extension of time surpasses the date of 30 June, the new year's rates become payable in full.